-We also computed the ICC's for each of the 7 fitted multi-level models in page 27 of the technical appendix.
-The general trend and pattern of the ICC across each rubric was similar to the 7 models fitted previously in section 2, although the magnitude of the values were slightly different.
+Page 27 of the technical appendix shows the ICC's for each of the 7 fitted multi-level models.
+The general trend of ICC's across each rubric was similar to those of the 7 models fitted previously in Research Question 2, although the magnitude of the values were slightly different.

-Fixed, random effects and interaction terms on the "generalized" model
+Fixed, random effects and interaction terms on the 'generalized' model

-Next, we used a single general model that could similarly explain the 7 rubric using random effects, without having to fit 7 separate models.
-The initial intercept-only model is shown in page 28 of the technical appendix.
-In the random effects section of the model summary, it was evident that a lot of the random effects were highly correlated to each other.
+For the generalized model, the coefficient summary of the initial intercept-only model is shown in page 28 of the technical appendix.
+The random effects section of the summary suggested that a lot of the random effects were highly correlated to each other.
 This was understandable because we would expect that if a student receives a high score on one or two of the rubrics, he or she would be likely to score high on the other rubrics as well.